wumengyangok/ENGG5108WETHEBEST/README.md

    2. Other pre-processing ?
 (Manual labelling of tweets, remove unwanted symbols)
    3. Prepare tweet data for BERT fine-tune (converter.py)
    4. May write a MapReduce program to do one of the task above to fulfill the project requirement
-3. BERT fine-tuning for stock market related tweets (BERT_m.ipynb)
+3. BERT fine-tuning for stock market related tweets
-6. nltk.twitter streaming data for future prediction
+6. Twython streaming data for future prediction
 5. Automatic script for getting new twitter data and perform prediction

 ## Files